N-Halv/dunnit/README.md

-# dunit
+# dunnit
-Make a list, add todo items to the list and mark when you've dunit.
+Make a list, add todo items to the list and mark when you've dunnit.